tuanfadbg/UnlimitedShopping/document.md

 I’m starting with an empty project.
 Please structure the main folders and implement the code using these technologies:
-MVVM, Jetpack Compose, Retrofit, Dagger and Hilt for dependency injection, and Jetpack Compose Navigation, Coil3 Compose.
+MVVM, Jetpack Compose, Retrofit, Dagger and Hilt for dependency injection, and Jetpack Compose Navigation, Coil3 Compose, coil.network.okhttp.

 Additionally, include 3 sample screens with navigation between them.